fluid-project/infusion-docs/src/documents/UnderstandingInfusionComponents.md

 To help understand how a widget or application might be designed using components, consider some of the components in the Infusion Component Library:

+<div class="infusion-docs-note"><strong>Note:</strong> All of the example components presented here are <strong>view components</strong> which produce a visible UI in the browser.
+Other Infusion components expose no UI, and may run on the server in environments like node.js.</div>

 ### Progress ###

 ![a horizontal progress bar](images/progress-example.png)